connornishijima/sensory_bridge_docs/microdose.md

 ## Arduino Usage

+Besides using MicroDose as an accessory to Sensory Bridge, you can deploy it in any microcontroller project that needs it!
+By default, MicroDose is configured to use two GPIO to drive each half of the display in parallel to increase the maximum possible framerate.
 To use both data lines in parallel for a higher refresh rate, you can use this Arduino Sketch as a template:

 ```cpp
 #include "FastLED.h"        // Import FastLED library